ember-learn/guides-source/guides/release/routing/specifying-a-routes-model.md

 [Ember Data](../../models/),
 [`ember-ajax`](https://github.com/ember-cli/ember-ajax),
 or a JavaScript data fetching library of your choice
-5. When you load data in a `model`, you can take advantage of other hooks, like [automatic route transitions](/preventing-and-retrying-transitions) after the data is returned,
+5. When you load data in the `model` hook, you can take advantage of other niceties that Ember provides, like [automatic route transitions](/preventing-and-retrying-transitions) after the data is returned,
 [error handling](/loading-and-error-substates),